justinemcauliffe/CMPT-220L-903-21S/SemesterProject/ReadMe.md

 tree" and System.out.println(bt.Height(bt.root)) that makes sure the function for the height can start at the root.

-To print out the smallest node, I have a print statement that says "This prints the smallest element" followed by System.out.println(bt.smallest(bt.root)) that also making sure the function starts analyzing the tree at the root.
+To print out the smallest element, I have a print statement that says "This prints the smallest element" followed by System.out.println(bt.smallest(bt.root)) that also making sure the function starts analyzing the tree at the root.